baldurk/renderdoc/docs/getting_started/quick_start.rst

 .. |timeline_marker| image:: ../imgs/icons/timeline_marker.png

 The Event Browser is the primary method of stepping through the frame and browsing the events that occurred within.
 The first column EID (Event ID) indicates which event or API call this was in the frame, chronologically.

-Events which are listed here are known as actions.
-Actions are draws and dispatches but also events that modify resources like clears and copies.
+By default the events which are listed here are those known as actions.
+Draws and dispatches are examples of actions, but also events that modify resources like clears and copies.
 State setting and other CPU-update calls like Maps are not included and are available in the API Calls view (see below).
+You can use the filter field to include or exclude events as you wish, for more information see :doc:`../how/how_filter_events`.

 The columns can be customised and reordered, the |timeline_marker| select columns button (or right-click) will allow you to choose which columns are displayed.